She went head-to-head with an oil company five times the size of her own. And won. - Local News 8

 “We’ll get more out of those assets than any of our competitors,” Hollub said during Occidental’s annual shareholder meeting in May.

-Occidental believes there is substantial value in Anadarko that others, including Chevron, weren’t willing to pay up for.
+Occidental believes there is substantial value in both oil production and reducing emissions associated with it in the Permian Basin, that others, including Chevron, weren’t willing to pay up for.

-“Vicki and her team saw an enormous pot of gold in the middle of Anadarko’s assets that Wall Street analysts didn’t see,” said Julio Friedmann, senior research scholar at the Center for Global Energy Policy at Columbia University, adding that the hidden value is likely in the Permian Basin.
+“Vicki and her team saw an enormous pot of gold in the middle of Anadarko’s assets that Wall Street analysts didn’t see,” said Julio Friedmann, senior research scholar at the Center for Global Energy Policy at Columbia University, adding that the hidden value is likely in the geology of the Permian Basin.
+In the area, there are layers of natural resources that offer new opportunities in both carbon removal and oil and gas production, Friedmann said.
 “That pot of gold will either be there or not.”

-Friedmann said Occidental’s “track record in excellence,” including low-drilling costs and top-tier efficiencies, will make this deal a winner.
+Friedmann said Occidental’s “track record in excellence,” including low-drilling costs, top-tier efficiencies and investments in carbon capture, will make this deal a winner.

 “She sees value in the rocks,” he said.
 “I would be reluctant to bet against them.”

-Note: — Editor’s note: This article has been updated to include additional context related to Julio Friedmann’s quotes.